zkrising/Tachi/docs/docs/user/stats/tachi.md

 	- Stella
 	- Overjoy

-	For 14K, the currently supported tables are:
+	For 14K, no tables are currently supported.

-	- Normal
-	- Insane
-	- Satellite

 ### Rating (CHUNITHM)